Get Rates Near You!

 While American Express is known for its credit cards and charge cards, the bank also offers online savings accounts to Montana savers.

-If you open a savings account at American Express, you can reap the benefits of a competitive rate and no monthly maintenance fees or minimum balance requirements.
+If you open a savings account at American Express, you can reap the benefits of a competitive rate, no monthly maintenance fees, and $0 to open.

 You may also link up to three accounts for external transfers and enjoy 24/7 customer service.